reiver/article-20250227/README.md

 ## What Was Being Protested

-What was this AI-generated protest video about‽
+This AI-generated protest video is causing a fuss — but what is it really about‽

-Watching the protest video, it is obvious that there are (at least) 2 things that it is about —  Presdent Trump, and Elon Musk.
+Watching the video, it is clear that it focuses on at least two major figures — President Trump, and Elon Musk.

-But, there is also a third thing the protest video is likely about — the Department of Government Efficiency (DOGE) And, in particular, likely what the DOGE is believed to have been doing on behalf of President Trump and Elon Musk.
+However, there is likely a third major element in the mix.
+A subtext that motivates the protest — the Department of Government Efficiency (DOGE).
+In particular, what the DOGE is believed to have been doing on behalf of both President Trump, and Elon Musk.

+This is speculation, but
+—
-In addition to this, this protest video may have also been an attempt to drive a wedge between President Trump and Elon Musk — perhaps utilizing a political strategy similar to the wedge that was driven between President Trump and Steve Bannon, during President Trump's first term as POTUS.
+the protest video may also be attempting to create division between President Trump and Elon Musk — possibly using a political strategy reminiscent of the wedge that was driven between President Trump and Steve Bannon during President Trump's first term.
-As an attempt to slowdown if not stop the DOGE, by removing Elon Musk from the picture.
+Perhaps this be an effort to slow down, or even stop, the DOGE by remomving Mr. Musk from the picture?

-Let's dig into this more.
+Let's unpack this further.

 ## Donald John Trump